When you’re pregnant, eating a healthy, balanced diet is one of the most important things you can do for yourself and your future baby.

-The food you eat is the main source of nourishment for your baby, so it’s important to consume foods that are rich in nutrients.
+The food you eat is the main source of nourishment for your baby, so it’s vital to consume foods that are rich in nutrients.
 Proper nutrition can help promote your baby’s growth and development.

 A healthy diet consists of:

 It’s helpful to prepare and cook meals at home to ensure you maintain a balanced, healthy diet.
-If it’s too difficult or time-consuming to cook a meal every night, you should consider making one or two large dishes each week and freezing portions for quick weeknight meals.
+If it’s too difficult or time-consuming to cook a meal every night, consider making one or two large dishes each week and freezing portions for quick weeknight meals.

 Fresh food is always the preferred option, but there are also some fairly healthy frozen dinner options that you can buy at the store.
 Make sure to read the labels and only choose dishes that are low in fat and sodium.

-Try to limit your intake of other seafood to 12 ounces per week, which is considered to be two average meal portions per week.
+Try to limit your intake of other seafood to 8-12 ounces per week, which is considered to be two to three average meal portions per week.
 This includes seafood that’s relatively low in mercury, such as:

 - blue cheese